lowRISC/opentitan/doc/ug/getting_started_fpga.md

 1. Observe the output both on the board and the serial console.
 Type any text into the console window.
 1. Exit `screen` by pressing CTRL-a k, and confirm with y.

+#### Troubleshooting

+If the firmware load fails with a message like `Error transferring frame: 0x00000000`, try pressing the "USB RST" button before loading the bitstream.

 ### Running on the Nexys Video board

 In order to load `hello_world` into the FPGA on the Nexys Video board, both the binary and the [loading tool]({{< relref "/sw/host/spiflash/README.md" >}}) must be compiled.